Imanouchka/ckb-learning/week07-Report.md

 # Week 07 Report – offCKB Project
 **Name:** SENNARIA Imane
 **Period:** August 24–28, 2025
+> **Note:** Unlike last week, this time I installed offCKB on my own device and was able to run and test everything locally.
+All screenshots in this report are from my personal environment.

 ## What I Did
 ### Running the Devnet Environment